Frequently asked questions.

 Am I Strong Enough?

-If you want to try your hand at blacksmithing, but are uncertain about your abilities begin with the Bronze Bracelet class or the Copper Feather class.
+If you want to try your hand at blacksmithing, but are uncertain about your abilities, begin with the valuable Bronze Bracelet class or the even softer Copper Feather class.

-I have experience, do I have to take a beginning class?
+I have blacksmithing experience, do I have to take a beginning class?

 What should I wear?

 You should wear all natural fibers, such as cotton, leather and wool when working with fire.
-Synthetic fibers, such as polyester, spandex and nylon shrink melt and permanently stick to your skin.
-Pants are highly recommended although seasoned smiths wear shorts, skirts or other clothing to ensure burns…
+Some smiths wear natural fiber shorts, kilts, or skirts.

-Note for steel classes: When common steel gets hit with a hammer, earth’s atmosphere can naturally cause small pieces of “scale” to flake off.
-Scale can potentially land on a blacksmith’s skin when hammered.
-In most people’s opinion, this feels like the kind of splatter that you get when hot cooking oil lands on you.
-Fabric that does not catch fire helps prevent this by simply being in the way for a bit.
+Note for steel classes: Steel Scale can potentially land on a blacksmith’s skin when hammered.
+In most people’s opinion, this feels and acts like the kind of splatter that you get when hot cooking oil lands on you.
+Fabric that does not catch fire helps prevent this by simply being in the way.

-More on scale: It is recommended that you do not wear plastic sneakers, as the plastic can melt if hot metal lands on it.
+Shoes: It is recommended that you do not wear plastic (synthetic) sneakers, as the plastic can melt if hot metal lands on it.
 Traditionally, real Leather or Canvas shoes are good.
 Doc’s, Red Wings, or Chucks are common.
 Our smiths wear good leather boots and jeans.
-Some smiths wear shorts or a skirt.
-Some people wear leather church shoes they don’t need.
-Others just wear “work” shoes, those are fine usually.
 NO ONE WEARS SANDALS EVER.

 Can I be your apprentice?

-Yes… Maybe.
 Training is a hard and time consuming process for this profession.
 It took me years before I felt confidence to take on my first railing job.
-If you are dedicated to this craft, I absolutely want to hear from you.
-I want to make blacksmiths and will probably bend over backwards if you are truly serious!
-I want to help other people succeed, but as an artist blacksmith, my time and resources are limited.
+If you have or will dedicate years to this craft, I absolutely want to hear from you.
+I want to make many more blacksmiths and will probably bend over backwards if you are truly serious!
 This craft truly requires dedication and showing up every day.
-We don’t make money if you don’t hit metal, but if you hit metal we WILL make money.

 In short: If you want to be a blacksmith, you will show me.
 Contact Celeste to get a chance.